holyshared/MMap/README.md

 #### Javascript

-Javascript that displays the information window becomes the one as follows.Javascript that displays the information window becomes the one as follows.
+Javascript that displays the information window becomes the one as follows.

 	#JS
 	window.addEvent("load", function(){